rodrigoelp/little-stories/Unlikely adventures/20-Chapter-20.md

 The sound of thousands of gears flooded the air with its furious spinning as it thundered behind the children whilst the Smith's gate closed shut, Hannah looked into yet another corridor and could not help it but to feel exhausted.
 The corridors seemed to be never ending.

-*"I feel like this is going forever!
+*"I feel like this is going on forever!
 Where should we go now?"* - she said staring at yet another bifurcation.

 *"Left, we should go to the left."* - said Sam to his frustrated leader.